Divorce

 Do I need a divorce coach?

-Divorce coaching can be helpful at many different stages.
-Some people find that it can be beneficial and reassuring to have someone they can talk to about the process.
+Divorce coaching can be helpful at many stages.
+Many people find it reassuring to have someone neutral to talk to during the process.
 You might consider working with a divorce coach if you are:

 • thinking about separation but feel unsure what to do next